152 mm/55 Italian naval gun Models 1934 and 1936

 The 152 mm /55 Model 1934–1936 were built for the Italian Navy in the years before World War II.
-These guns were used on the Duca degli Abruzzi-class Light cruisers, which were the final series of the Condottieri-class cruisers as their primary armament and as secondary armament on the Littorio-class battleships.
+These guns were used on the Duca degli Abruzzi-class light cruisers, which were the final class of Condottieri series cruisers, as their primary armament and as secondary armament on the Littorio-class battleships.

 Construction

 The Model 1934 was designed and manufactured by Ansaldo, while the Model 1936 was manufactured by OTO Melara.
 The Model 1934's made by Ansaldo were of monobloc construction with a horizontal sliding breech block, while the Model 1936's made by OTO Melara were constructed of two tubes, a loose liner and a horizontal sliding breech block.
 Both models fired the same quick firing separate loading ammunition.
 The gun mounts had electrically powered training, elevation and hoists.
 There were telescopic pneumatic rammers and each gun had a separate cradle.
 Loading was at any angle up to +20° for both the twin and triple mounts.
 These guns were considered a significant improvement over the earlier 152 mm /53 Models 1926 and 1929 guns in that they had a lower muzzle velocity, were more widely spaced in the turrets and had separate gun cradles.
 This gun proved to be much more accurate than its predecessors, with tight dispersion patterns at distance using APC shells; substantially larger patterns when using HE shells were not attributed to the gun but to the shell shape, and work was underway in 1941 on a new design to correct this issue.